julelang/manual/src/std/io.md

 	Closer
 }
 ```
-Inheritance group for the Writer and Closer traits.
+Inheritance group for the Writer and Closer traits\.

 ## ReadWriter
 ```jule